ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/autonomous_driving_noetic.md

 {% capture notice_01 %}
 **NOTE**
  - This instructions were tested on `Ubuntu 20.04` and `ROS1 Noetic Ninjemys`.
- - Noetic version has been tested with gazebo simulation.
+ - Noetic version has been tested with GAZEBO simulation.
- - 6.Simulation 과정까지 에러없이 성공적으로 구동되는 pc 환경에서 진행하는것으로 가정합니다.
+ - It is assumed that the 6.simulation process is carried out in a PC environment that is successfully driven.
 {% endcapture %}

 <div class="notice">{{ notice_01 | markdownify }}</div>